out-of-cheese-error/gooseberry/README.md

 TODO add org-mode example

+### Grouping annotations into folders and pages - `gooseberry config kb hierarchy`

+The hierarchy defines how the folder structure of the knowledge base looks and which annotations are on what pages.

+The available options are:

+* Empty - Set `hierarchy = []` to have all annotations rendered on the index page.
+* Tag - Groups annotations by tag
+* URI - Groups annotations by their URI
+* BaseURI - Groups annotations by their base URI
+* ID - Groups annotations by annotation ID.

+Multiple hierarchies combined make folders and sub-folders.

+e.g.

+`hierarchy = ["BaseURI", "Tag"]` would make a separate folder for each base_uri.
+Within each folder would be a page for each tag consisting of annotations marked with that tag.

+`hierarchy = ["Tag"]` gives the structure in the `mdbook` figure above, i.e. a page for each tag.

+Annotations within a page are sorted by their date of creation.

-### `gooseberry config kb link` - Index link template
+### Index link template - `gooseberry config kb link`

-This configures the index file, which generally contains links to all other pages in the generated knowledge base.
+This configures the index file, which generally contains links to all other pages in the generated knowledge base (unless `hierarchy=[]` in which case all annotations are rendered on the index page).
 The template controls how each of these links are rendered.

 Available keys: